If you are thinking about forming a business, one of the first things that you will have to decide is what type of entity it should be.

 We recommend creating an operating agreement stating how your LLC will be managed.

-If all members are equal managers, all member votes count as one vote each toward any decision-making process of the LLC, whether it is regarding finances, business decisions, or in a voting situation.
+If all members are equal managers, all member votes count as one vote each toward any decision-making process of the LLC, whether it is regarding finances, business decisions, or a voting situation.

 Suppose one LLC member decides to manage more frequently than other members.
 In that case, that manager is responsible for making day-to-day decisions.